AYAAZU/coachtech_advance/README.md

 - Restaurateurs can check reservations on the management portal.
 - Restaurateurs can make or update information about Restaurants.
 - The service manager can add restaurateurs on the admin settings.

-## operation confirmation?? or Application Development Environment OS??

-(confirmed the operation on )windows10

-## （Sample）
-## （Contributing）

 ## Author